ansible-community/ansible-build-data/docs/new-ansible-and-freezes.md

 Beyond the regular [Ansible Release Process](release-process.md), X.Y.0 releases require special handling before running the release playbook.

+!!! note
+    This can be done in a simpler fashion when using the [automated release process](automated-process.md).
+See the regular automated workflow for versions up to rc1, and the [Special builds](automated-process.md#special-builds) section for further release candidates and for the final major release.

 1. Determine the previous and the current releases

     ``` sh